 Overdose also is a real possibility for inmates who use drugs while locked up.

 The Los Angeles Times reported in 2016 that, according to Marin County coroner records, six death row inmates who died between 2010 and 2015 had detectable levels of methamphetamines, heroin metabolites, or other drugs in their systems.
 One inmate died when five snipped fingers of a latex glove filled with methamphetamine or marijuana burst in his intestines.
 There also were eight non-fatal drug overdoses during this period, data show.

 Past research from the National Center on Addiction and Substance stated that “of the more than 2.3 million people in American prisons and jails, more than 65 percent meet medical criteria for substance abuse addiction.”

 The report also said only 11 percent of all inmates with substance abuse and addiction disorders receive any treatment during their incarceration.

 Get Help for Addiction Now

-Drug and alcohol addiction do not discriminate.
+Drug and alcohol addiction does not discriminate.
 Whether one is incarcerated or free to move about the world, it is possible to develop a dependence or addiction to harmful substances.
-If you or someone you know is grappling with a substance abuse problem, call our addiction specialists now at 855-960-5456 to learn more about treatment methods best fit for you.
+If you or someone you know is grappling with a substance abuse problem, call our addiction specialists now at (844) 557-8575 or contact us online to learn more about treatment methods best fit for you.
 Addiction is a chronic disease, but it’s treatable, and no one should go through it alone.